anhquan99/markdown/JS Framework/Javascript/Javascript Fundamentals.md

 …But if a Function Declaration does not suit us for some reason, or we need a conditional declaration (we’ve just seen an example), then Function Expression should be used.
 # Arrow function
 - By general definition, the **this** keyword always refers to the object that is calling the function.
-- As you can see in the code above, **obj1.valueOfThis()** returns obj1, since **this** keyword refers to the object calling the function.
+- As you can see in the code below, `obj1.valueOfThis()` returns `obj1`, since `this` keyword refers to the object calling the function.
-- In the arrow functions, there is no binding of the **this** keyword.
+- In the arrow functions, there is no binding of the `this` keyword.
-- The **this** keyword inside an arrow function, does not refer to the object calling it.
+- The `this` keyword inside an arrow function, does not refer to the object calling it.
 It rather inherits its value from the parent scope which is the window object in this case.
   ``````js
 	var obj1 = {
 		valueOfThis: function(){